geoffreylgv/geoffreylgv/README.md

   <img src="https://capsule-render.vercel.app/api?text=Hey!%20Thats%20me%20Jeffrey%20😉&animation=fadeIn&type=waving&color=gradient&height=160&section=header"/>
 </p>

 Hi, I'm Geoffrey (dʒɛfray or dʒɛfri) 🥲, a fervent learner to gain and improve my skills.
-Basicaly, I'm a computer science student with specialization in network and system administration at [Ecole polytechnique of Lomé - University of Lomé](https://univ-lome.tg).
+Basically, I'm a computer science student with a specialization in network and system administration at [Ecole polytechnique of Lomé - University of Lomé](https://univ-lome.tg).

 <!-- Currently student at [Africa Leadership X (ALX)](https://alxafrica.com), and preparing for Azure DevOps certification. -->
-I'm willing to become devrel, I'm a student and volunteering at [devreluni](https://twitter.com/devreluni), a student fellow in devrel track at [product hub africa](https://twitter.com/producthubafri)
+I'm willing to become devrel, I'm a student and volunteering at [devreluni](https://twitter.com/devreluni), alum devrel student at [product hub africa](https://twitter.com/producthubafri)

 **Worked on the project : [Simple Shell](https://github.com/geoffreylgv/simple_shell_preject)** _A simple implementation of a Unix shell, which is a command-line interface allowing users to interact with the operating system by entering and executing commands_
 **I've worked on the project : [Printf](https://github.com/soofyane/printf)** _Customize the original C programming printf(), by adding its features_